 Other base paint colors: I think about this a lot – probably more than I should!
 The base paint color for the end tables above is white so when you use the dry brush the white paint is what shows through.
 This “under” color impacts the outcome greatly.
 You can use soft yellows or oranges like the outdoor table below for a warmer, more blond wood tone.
 For a cooler finish consider using gray.

-Sample boards: If this is your first time using this technique or you are using a color you haven’t used before I highly suggest you make a sample board.
+Sample boards: If this is your first time using this fake wood paint technique or you are using a color you haven’t used before I highly suggest you make a sample board.
 Grab a spare piece of wood and paint it the base coat followed by the antiquing wax.
 This way you will know exactly what to expect.
 You can also determine if you like the texture of the brush strokes or if you want a smoother more blended finish using a rag.

 Distressing techniques: Chalk paint and distressing go hand in hand.
 You may want to take a light to medium grit sandpaper to the legs of your table to give it some character.
 For more information on distressing visit my best paint for distressing furniture post, I share tips on how to distress furniture including 4 different distressing techniques.

-Other Projects using this Technique
+Other Projects I’ve Done Using This Technique

 I used this technique to refinish an outdoor table that we got on FB Marketplace last summer.
 This thick sturdy table with matching benches was a steal at just $200.
 We placed it in our outdoor under-deck space to create an outdoor dining space.
 I loved the black legs but wanted to try my hand at a faux wood finish top.
 Below are my real wood inspiration (left) and the results of my DIY wood-look table top (right).

 For this table, I first painted it with Benjamin Moore exterior latex paint in Seagull gray to match the color of our home.
-I then went in with a more orangey exterior latex because I was hoping to match some natural rattan chairs we have (seen in the background in the photo above).
+I then went in with a more orangey exterior latex because I was hoping to match some natural rattan chairs we have (seen in the background near our DY paver fire pit in the photo above).
 The plan was to have the wood-like finish be warm.
 I used a wood grain tool on this table.
 I simply rolled on the orange-tone paint and dragged the tool through stopping and rolling to create faux knots on the table.
 The result was….well awful!
 But I wasn’t done yet!
 Valspar antiquing wax to the rescue!
-Here’s the before Valspar saved the day!
+Here’s before Valspar saved the day!

 Thoughts on the Wood Graining Tool: I thought I would like the wood grain tool more than I did.
 I found the pattern to be too big and prefer the more blended look of a dry paintbrush.
 (Note: I linked similar as the exact one I used is currently unavailable)